akvorado/akvorado/console/data/docs/99-changelog.md

 On this release, geo IP is now performed in ClickHouse instead of inlet.
-When using the standard `docker compose` setup, the configuration should be automatically migrated from the inlet component to the clickhouse component.
+When using the standard `docker compose` setup, the configuration should be automatically migrated from the inlet component to the orchestrator component.
 This also changes how geo IP is used for AS numbers: geo IP is used as last resort when configured.
 It also increases memory usage (1.3GB for ClickHouse).